abisop/nuttx-docs/en/components/filesystem/mnemofs.md

 The above command will only work if the device was already formatted using mnemofs.
-For a brand new device, or if you want to switch from an existing file system, this won't work, and would need a format:
+For a brand new device, or if you want to switch from an existing file system, this won\'t work, and would need a format:

     mount -t mnemofs -o forceformat /dev/nand /mydir